lsp-plugins/lsp-tk-lib/README.md

   * Grid - container for packaging widgets into table.
   * Group - container for surrounding widgets into a distinguishable group.
   * MultiLabel - widget that allows to implement overlay of multiple labels on the same area.
+  * Overlay - special container for displaying overlayed widgets on the window.
   * ScrollArea - container that allows to package widget into limited rectangular space.
   * TabControl - container that allows to organize widgets as a set of tabs.
   * TabGroup - container that behaves similar to ComboGroup but uses tabs insetad of combo box.